Word Examples for Common Neighbor Letters

 How do you say it?

 Have you ever had a neighbor with a barking dog?
 Or a noisy house on your block?
 And did you wonder how you might best convey this information to those neighbors?
-Neighborhood Services is offering up a few wording examples to help neighbors deal with sticky situations.
+Neighborhood Services is offering a few wording examples to help neighbors deal with sticky situations.
 You can use these examples and fill in your own specifics.
-Even if you don't want to send a letter, these may give you some ideas on how to approach a neighbor and start a conversation.
+Even if you don't want to send a letter, these might give you some ideas on how to approach a neighbor and start a conversation.
 We have also included a welcome letter to help break the ice as you meet and greet new neighbors!

 EXAMPLE: Welcome to our Neighborhood